mm-grybel/CS50-Web/Projects/Project 3: Mail/README.md

     console.log(result);
 });
 ```
-If the email is sent successfully, the route will respond with a 201 status code and a JSON response of `{"message": "Email sent successfully."}`.
+If the email is sent successfully, the route responds with a 201 status code and a JSON response of `{"message": "Email sent successfully."}`.

-Note that there must be at least one email recipient: if one isn’t provided, the route will instead respond with a 400 status code and a JSON response of `{"error": "At least one recipient required."}`.
-All recipients must also be valid users who have registered on this particular web application: if you try to send an email to baz@example.com but there is no user with that email address, you’ll get a JSON response of `{"error": "User with email baz@example.com does not exist."}`.
+There must be at least one email recipient: if one isn’t provided, the route instead responds with a 400 status code and a JSON response of `{"error": "At least one recipient required."}`.
+All recipients must also be valid users who have registered on this particular web application: if the user tries to send an email to baz@example.com, but there is no user with that email address, they’ll get a JSON response of `{"error": "User with email baz@example.com does not exist."}`.

 ### PUT /emails/`<int:email_id>`

-The final route that you’ll need is the ability to mark an email as read/unread or as archived/unarchived.
-To do so, send a PUT request (instead of a GET) request to `/emails/<email_id>` where email_id is the id of the email you’re trying to modify.
+This route provide the ability to mark an email as read/unread or as archived/unarchived.
+To do so, the user sends a PUT request (instead of a GET request) to `/emails/<email_id>` where `email_id` is the id of the email the user is trying to modify.
 For example, JavaScript code like
 ```javascript
 fetch('/emails/100', {
   method: 'PUT',